WCE Public Speaker Series

 Ed.D. in Educational Leadership Program Website

-The mission of the Ed.D. in Educational Leadership is to prepare aspiring leaders to be informed, proactive, and reflective change agents to improve schools and institutions of higher education for the benefit of all students, particularly in southeastern North Carolina.
+The mission of the Ed.D. in Educational Leadership is to prepare aspiring leaders to be informed, proactive, and reflective change agents to improve schools and institutions of higher education for the benefit of all students.
 The audience for the program includes (a) current B-12 public school leaders or aspiring school leaders who plan to move into school district leadership roles or who wish to improve their leadership practice through an education doctorate; (b) aspiring leaders from related disciplines who plan to move into school or school district leadership roles; and (c) aspiring leaders in the student support areas in higher education.
 Our students include school district leaders, school and college/university administrators, teacher leaders, and leaders working for the North Carolina Department of Public Instruction.

 The primary goal of the program is to prepare effective educational leaders who are skilled managers, curricular experts, and research-based scholars.
 Each of these roles requires theoretical and practical knowledge, application of skills, and appropriate professional dispositions.